-Research and teaching supplies are available from Chemistry Stores (SB 050).
-All counter sales at Chem Stores must be processed through an interdepartmental billing (IDB) payment card.
+Research and teaching supplies are available from Science Stores (SB 050).
+All counter sales at Science Stores must be processed through an interdepartmental billing (IDB) payment card.
 Each card is attached to an accounting number.
 IDB cards are provided by your manager/supervisor.
 Based on available stock items, the sale of certain goods may be limited.
 Stationery, safety and cleaning supplies cannot be purchased on tri-council research accounts.

 University authorized purchase orders

 Purchase orders (PO) are issued by SCM to a supplier for the acquisition of goods and services subject to standard terms and conditions.
 SCM encourages the use of preferred suppliers to procure goods or services.
 Department members will receive a copy of the PO and are responsible for following up with suppliers on delayed orders.